 All the hip waving had brought me to the very brink, intestinally and nautically.
 And with the colonic buzzer about to ring, I grabbed that banco with my right hand and jumped back onto the toe rail with both feet.
 This, I realized too late, was not the wisest thing to have done.

 Calamity comes in threes — so the wives’ tale goes.
 While I don’t really believe in that sort of thing (knock on wood), this time the tale was right on target.

 In my desperation to get my shorts off, I had completely forgotten about my tender instep.
-When that very same instep landed squarely on the raised toe rail, I was bluntly reminded of my little red spot.
+When that very same instep landed squarely onto the raised toe rail, I was bluntly reminded of my little red spot.
 “AH!”
-I cried out, jumping quickly forward while swinging my left arm down — smacking my bandaged finger right on the calçador.
-OH!
-The pain in my finger was so blinding, so utterly debilitating, I couldn’t even scream.
+I cried out, quickly jumping forward while swinging my left arm down — forcefully smacking my cut finger right on the calçador!
+The pain was so blinding, so utterly debilitating, I couldn’t even scream.
 But my knees gave way and I dropped like a rag doll on top of the steering bench.

 And that is where the third calamity struck.